On the Insertion Time of Cuckoo Hashing: Introduction

 \section{Introduction}

-Hash tables are widely used in applications that need efficient data structures for large sets of data.
+Hash tables are widely used in applications that need efficient data structures supporting the insertion, deletion, and lookup of elements.
 A key issue in the use of hash-tables is the handling of collisions.
-A technique that attracted quite a bit of attention in recent years is the so-called \emph{cuckoo hashing}, cf.\ e.g.\ \cite{bk90,inc:fpss03,inc:m09,inp:pr01} and the references therein, that is based upon the paradigm of the power of many choices \cite{abku99,mrs00}.
+One particular technique that has attracted quite a bit of attention is the so-called \emph{cuckoo hashing}, which is based upon the paradigm of the power of many choices \cite{abku99,mrs00}.

 The term cuckoo hashing was coined by Pagh and Rodler in~\cite{inp:pr01}.
-In the present work we will consider a slight variation of it, as defined in~\cite{inc:fpss03}.
-We are given a table $T$ with~$n$ locations, and we assume that each location can hold only one item.
-Further generalizations where two or more items can be stored have also been studied, see e.g.\ \cite{ar:dw07,ar:csw07,ar:fr07}, but we will not treat those cases.
-Moreover, we assume that we have $k\ge 2$ hash functions $h_1,\ldots, h_k$ that each maps an element $x$ of a universe~$U$ of items to a position in the table $T$.
-More precisely, we assume that $h_1,\ldots, h_k$ are independent truly random functions $h_i:U\rightarrow T$.
-This assumption is somehow idealized, as exponentially many bits would be needed to store such truly random functions.
-However, there is theoretical evidence that even ``simple'' hash functions can be sufficient in practice, provided that the underlying data stream fulfills certain natural conditions; we refer the reader to the papers~\cite{ar:mv08} and~\cite{ar:ds09}, and the references therein.
+In this work we consider a generalization of it, as it was described by Fotakis, Pagh, Sanders and Spirakis in~\cite{inc:fpss03}.
+We are given a table $T$ with~$n$ locations, and we assume that each location can hold one item.
+Further settings where two or more items can be stored in each location have also been studied, see e.g.\ \cite{ar:csw07,ar:dw07,ar:fr07,inp:fkp11}, but we will not treat those cases here.
+Moreover, we are given $k\ge 2$ hash functions~$h_1,\ldots, h_k$ that map any element from a universe~$U$ of items to $k$ (not necessarily distinct) positions in the table~$T$.
+Each given item can be stored at any position dictated by one out of those $k$ functions.
+As in many previous works, we also assume that $h_1,\ldots, h_k$ are \emph{independent} and \emph{uniformly random} functions~$h_i:U\rightarrow T$; this assumption, though not being satisfactory from a practical point of view, is necessary in several of our arguments.

-In his recent survey~\cite{inc:m09} Mitzenmacher outlined several open problems that remain to be solved in order to better understand the power of cuckoo hashing from a theoretical point of view.
-Among these were the issue of space utilization and the search for good upper bounds for the time needed to insert new elements.
-The first point was recently solved independently by the first two authors~\cite{fp10}, as well as Frieze and Melsted~\cite{inc:fp09} (for $k\geq 4$) and Dietzfelbinger et al.~\cite{unp:Dietz09}.
+In his survey~\cite{inc:m09} Mitzenmacher outlined a number of open problems that remain to be solved in order to improve our understanding of the power of cuckoo hashing from a theoretical point of view.
+Among these is the issue of space utilization and the search for good upper bounds for the time needed to insert new elements.
+The first point was recently solved independently by the first two authors~\cite{fp10,fp10a} as well as Frieze and Melsted~\cite{inc:fp09}.
 The aim of this paper is to address the second point.
-Before we can state our results formally, we need to outline the results from \cite{unp:Dietz09,fp10,inc:fp09} in more detail.
+Before we present our results we first need to outline the results from \cite{fp10,fp10a,inc:fp09} in more detail.